 - Socks: Singapore’s hot weather means that you’d be better of packing some high-performance, lightweight, moisture-wicking socks over your typical store brands.
 The REI Co-op Coolmax Ultralight Hiking Quarter Socks are a fantastic choice.

-- Travel Shorts: An absolute must for Singapore year-round is to bring along a few pairs of shorts.
+- Travel Shorts: An absolute must for Singapore year-round is to pack a few pairs of shorts.
 Like much of Asia, Singaporeans appreciate smart, modest and casual wear.
 Leave the Euro-inspired short shorts at home in favour of something like the prAna Men’s Stretch Zion Shorts or Royal Robbins Men’s Coast Shorts.

-- Travel Shirts: Lightweight shirts will likewise come in handy for staying comfortable in balmy Singapore.
+- Travel Shirts: Lightweight shirts will likewise come in handy for staying cool in balmy Singapore.
 The Columbia PFG Tamami II Short-Sleeve Shirt or the REI Co-op Sahara Heather T-Shirt are solid performers for staying cool.

 - Travel Skirts/Dresses: You’ll probably want to skip mini skirts when travelling to Singapore.
 A brilliant choice for travellers is the Royal Robbins Discovery Travel Skirt.
 It’s not only modest, comfortable, and lightweight, but includes a zippered security pocket specifically designed for travellers.